A Fast-Growing Real Estate Market at the Heart of Europe

 Non-EU citizens typically need special permission to buy standalone land plots or detached houses with land.
 EU/EEA citizens are generally exempt.
 Apartments within multi-unit buildings usually do not require consent.

-No, the entire transaction can be completed remotely using power of attorney.
-A Polish bank account is recommended for payments and future rental income but not mandatory for the purchase itself.
+No, the entity transaction can be completed remotely using power of attorney.
+A Polish bank account is recommended for payments and future pension income but not mandate for the purchase itself.

 From selecting a property to signing a notarial deed usually takes 4-6 weeks.
 Renovation and furnishing can take 1-3 months depending on scope.
 Rental setup follows soon after.